dingmah/MiniUI-Clear-Recent-List/README.md

 ## How to install
 * Copy the **LAUNCH.sh** file to the SD card within a folder named ***"Clear Recently Played List.pak"*** located in *"root\Tools\"*
-* IE: the **LAUNCH.sh** file will be located in the folder *"root\Tools\Clear Recently Played List.pak"*
+	* IE: the **LAUNCH.sh** file needs to be placed in the folder *"root\Tools\Clear Recently Played List.pak"*

-* You can change the name of the folder to whatever you would like, as long as the folder name contains the .pak extenion.
-Whatever you change the name to, that will also become the name in the Tools menu.
+* You can change the name of the folder ***(Clear Recently Played List.pak)*** to whatever you would like, as long as the folder name contains the .pak extension.
+	* Whatever you change the name to, that will also become the name in the Tools menu.

 ## Thanks
 * [EvanClements](https://github.com/EvanClements/MiniUI-Clear-Recent) for writing the original script that I created this fork from.